-The Commission considers that the Proposed Rule is likely to promote the efficient use of LNG storage facilities, which may result in price benefits for users of LNG storage services and ultimately end-use customers.
-This is a key aspect of the NGO against which the Commission has assessed the Proposed Rule.
+The Commission considers that liberalising the use of the Dandenong LNG storage facility is likely to promote the efficient use of that storage facility, which may result in price benefits for users of LNG storage services and ultimately end-use customers.
+This is a key aspect of the NGO against which the Commission has assessed AEMO's Proposed Rule.

-The reason for this assessment is that the Commission considers that the Proposed Rule may allow LNG storage users to contract vaporisation, storage and refilling services to meet their needs at lower cost.
-This is because the Proposed Rule would provide LNG storage providers with the ability to offer a wider range of such services.70
+The reason for this assessment is that the Commission considers that liberalising the use of the Dandenong facility may allow LNG storage users to contract vaporisation, storage and refilling services to meet their needs at lower cost.
+This is because the Dandenong LNG storage provider would have the ability to offer a wider range of such services.80